-Additionally, your child's records may be shared with school officials and employees of the District, and other persons connected with the District who have a legitimate educational interest, or other legally authorized purpose, and who may need your child's records to perform his or her tasks.
+Additionally, your child's records may be shared with school officials and employees of the district, and other persons connected with the district who have a legitimate educational interest, or other legally authorized purpose, and who may need your child's records to perform his or her tasks.
 "School officials and employees" are individuals whose duties and responsibilities to the district, whether routine or as a result of special circumstances, require that they have access to student records.
 A "legitimate educational interest" is an interest held by a school official, employee, or person outside the district, as further defined here and in board policy, whose duties, responsibilities or contractual obligations to the district, whether routine or as a result of special circumstances, require him/her to have access to student records.
-Persons outside the district who may have access to particular records that are relevant to their legitimate educational interest, or other legally authorized purpose, include those with a formal written agreement or contract with the District regarding the provision of services or functions outsourced to him/her by the District, including: contractors, consultants, insurance carriers, claims adjusters, accountants, attorneys, investigators, or other parties to whom the District has outsourced institutional services or functions, including third-party vendors and service providers who provide online educational software and/or services that are part of the district's educational program or who manage certain data stored in a secure cloud computing or web-based system for the district.
-The district uses the following outside vendors and may contract in the future to add similar products or services:
+Persons outside the district who may have access to particular records that are relevant to their legitimate educational interest, or other legally authorized purpose, include those with a formal written agreement or contract with the district regarding the provision of services or functions outsourced to him/her by the district, including: contractors, consultants, insurance carriers, claims adjusters, accountants, attorneys, investigators, or other parties to whom the district has outsourced institutional services or functions, including third-party vendors and service providers who provide online educational software and/or services that are part of the district's educational program or who manage certain data stored in a secure cloud computing or webbased system for the district.
+The district uses the following outside vendors and may contract in the future to add similar products or services: Illuminate, Formative, Edgenuity, CalPass (Community Colleges), Medical Administrative Activities (MAA), Blackboard Connect, and Forms (Free & reduced lunch form collection).

-For additional information, please see E.C. section 49076 and 34 Code of Federal Regulations section 99.1 and following, or contact Jason Garcia, Associate Superintendent, Adelaida C. Ramos, Assistant Superintendent of Educational Services, or the Family Policy Compliance Office, U. S. Department of Education, 600 Independence Avenue, SW, Washington, DC 20202-4605.
+For additional information, please see E.C. section 49076 and 34 Code of Federal Regulations section 99.1 and following, or contact Adelaida C. Ramos, Assistant Superintendent or the Family Policy Compliance Office, U. S. Department of Education, 600 Independence Avenue, SW, Washington, DC 20202-4605.